hsaidi5/POOSD-Project/artifacts/architechture.md

 # Architectural Feasibility

-In terms of architectural feasibility, the sytem seems to be feasible in accordance with the team's individual experiences.
+In terms of architectural feasibility, the system seems to be feasible in accordance with the team's individual experiences.
 We theoretically should be able to complete the project to the required specifications proposed.

 # Overengineering